jeranaias/navalletterformat/README.md

 - [ ] Print directly from browser
 - [ ] Dark mode (for the night shift)

+### v2.0 - Architecture Overhaul

+A complete rewrite focused on maintainability and scalability:

+- [ ] **Separate HTML/CSS/JS** - Break the monolithic single-file into proper separate files for easier maintenance and testing
+- [ ] **SSIC Database (Full Manual)** - Parse the complete SSIC manual into a searchable JSON database (currently ~100 codes, full manual has thousands)
+- [ ] **Complete Unit Database** - Import ALL Marine Corps units from authoritative source (rumor has it there's an Excel doc floating around the Corps with every unit - if you have it, we want it!)
+- [ ] **Modular Component Architecture** - Reusable components for form sections, PDF generation, and data management
+- [ ] **Unit Tests** - Automated testing for PDF output compliance
+- [ ] **Build Pipeline** - Proper build process while maintaining a "single-file portable" distribution option

+> **Note:** v1.x will remain available as the "it just works" single-file version.
+Some users need a file they can save and run offline forever without dependencies - we won't abandon that use case.

 **Want to influence priorities?** [Vote on issues](https://github.com/jeranaias/navalletterformat/issues) or open a new one describing what you need.

+**Have that unit Excel doc or know where to find the complete SSIC listing?** [Let us know!](https://github.com/jeranaias/navalletterformat/issues)

 ---